lsst-sqre/gafaelfawr/docs/user-guide/ingress-overview.rst

 The sign-in URL would then send the user to CILogon, an OpenID Connect server, or GitHub to authenticate.

 If the user is already authenticated but does not have the desired scope, Gafaelfawr will return a 403 error, which will be passed back to the user.
+If the user's authentication is syntactically invalid, Gafaelfawr will still return a 403 error, but with additional HTTP headers that will be converted to a 400 error by the NGINX configuration.
+See :ref:`error-handling` for more details.

 If the user is authenticated and authorized, Gafaelfawr will return a 200 response with some additional headers containing information about the user and (optionally) a delegated token.
 NGINX will then send the user's HTTP request along to the protected service, including those headers in the request.

+Gafaelfawr-protected services cannot return a full 403 response to a client.
+If they return a 403 error, the client will receive a 403 error, but the body of the response will be lost, as will any ``WWW-Authenticate`` header.
+This is an unfortunate side effect of the limitations of the NGINX ``auth_request`` module.

 .. _header-filtering: